Haile Selassie: Regency

 On 11 February 1917, the coronation for Zewditu took place.
 She pledged to rule justly through her regent, Tafari.
-While Tafari was the more visible of the two, Zewditu was not simply an honorary ruler, but she did have some political restraints due to the complicated nature of her position compared to other Ethiopian monarchs, one was that it required that she arbitrate the claims of competing factions.
+While Tafari was the more visible of the two, Zewditu was not simply an honorary ruler, but her position was complicated, compared to other Ethiopian monarchs, requiring her to arbitrate the claims of competing factions.
 In other words, she had the last word.
-But unlike other monarchs Tafari carried the burden of daily administration, but, initially because his position was relatively weak, this was often an exercise in futility.
+Unlike other monarchs, Tafari carried the burden of daily administration.
+Despite this, at first his position was relatively weak.
 His personal army was poorly equipped, his finances were limited, and he had little leverage to withstand the combined influence of the Empress, the Minister of War, or the provincial governors.
-Nonetheless, her authority weakened while Tafari's power increased, she focused on praying and fasting and much less in her official duties which allowed Tafari to later have greater influence than even the Empress.
+Nonetheless, Zewditu's authority gradually weakened while Tafari's power increased.
+She focused on more praying and fasting and much less in her official duties, which allowed Tafari to later have greater influence than even the Empress.

 During his Regency, the new Crown Prince developed the policy of cautious modernisation initiated by Menelik II.
 Also, during this time, he survived the 1918 flu pandemic, having come down with the illness as someone fairly "prone to" the effects of disease throughout his life.
 He secured Ethiopia's admission to the League of Nations in 1923 by promising to eradicate slavery; each emperor since Tewodros II had issued proclamations to halt slavery, but without effect: the internationally scorned practice persisted well into Selassie's reign with an estimated 2 million slaves in Ethiopia in the early 1930s.